AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 #### General

-This effect holds the first frame of the clip for the duration of the parent `Item`.
+This effect holds the first frame of the item for the duration of the parent `Item`.

 ```puml
 @startuml